Is There a Dimmer Outlook Ahead for Cardiff Oncology Inc. (CRDF)?

-Cardiff Oncology Inc. (NASDAQ:CRDF) went up by 11.64% from its latest closing price compared to the recent 1-year high of $25.50.
-The company’s stock price has collected 6.59% of gains in the last five trading sessions.
-Press Release reported on 12/21/20 that Cardiff Oncology Announces the Appointment of Dr. Rodney Markin as Chairman of the Board
+Cardiff Oncology Inc. (NASDAQ:CRDF) went down by -31.22% from its latest closing price compared to the recent 1-year high of $25.50.
+The company’s stock price has collected -26.53% of loss in the last five trading sessions.
+Press Release reported on 01/15/21 that Cardiff Oncology Presents Data that Continues to Demonstrate the Clinical Benefit of Onvansertib in KRAS-Mutated mCRC and Initial Findings from its Expanded Access Program

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.